ExpressionEngine/ExpressionEngine-User-Guide/source/development/addon_setup_php_file.rst

 ::

-  'description' => 'Displays a friendly "Hello world!" messsage.'
+  'description' => 'Displays a friendly "Hello world!" message.'

 This is a brief description of the add-on.
 This value is used in the manual display for plugins, as such this is a **required** key for all plugins.